 To avoid these problems, you should use a reputable company like Remove My Car, as we will advise you on what to do and will make sure your car is disposed of correctly.

-Well, it is down to the wording on the V5C and the DVLA web site.
-If you take a look at the
+Well, take a look at the wording on the V5C and the DVLA web site.

 ‘Your Responsibilities as the Registered Keeper’ section on the V5C, you will be able to see for yourself.

 ‘You cannot use the V5C to tell us you have scrapped your vehicle’